 A.2 Delegate Certificates Issued by STI-SCA or V-SCA to VoIP Entity

-The TNAuthList extension in a pass-by-value delegate certificate identifies the set of TNs that are within the scope of authority of the delegate certificate.
+The TNAuthList extension in a pass-by-value delegate certificate identifies the set of TNs that are authorized to the subject entity indicated in the delegate certificate.
 In this case, the TNAuthList extension of delegate end entity or intermediate certificates is always included as described in sub-clause 5.3.6.

 A.2.1 Delegate Intermediate Certificate